-Recently, Ms. Natale made her Opera San Jose Opera début as Nedda in Pagliacci and Cio-Cio San in Madama Butterfly.
+Recently, Ms. Natale made her debuts at Tulsa Opera as Cio-Cio San in Madama Butterfly and at Opera San Jose Opera as Nedda in Pagliacci, Cio-Cio San in Madama Butterfly and Rosalinde in Die Fledermaus.
 Other engagements include, Opera Maine as Violetta in La Traviata under conductor Stephen Lord where Opera News claimed, “her powerful soprano easily filled the house,” and her Sarasota Opera début portraying the role of Liù in Turandot where she was hailed as having an “unequivocal Italian sound” (New Outpost).

 As a concert soloist, Ms. Natale has been featured at Carnegie Hall in Faure’s Requiem and Mozart’s Missa Solemnis with MidAmerica Productions.
 She has also appeared as the soprano soloist with NYC Master Chorale in Dvorak’s Te Deum and Mozart’s Requiem.
 In 2015 she was selected by the Metropolitan Opera Guild to sing in a masterclass with Placido Domingo in Lincoln Center.

 Ms. Natale is a graduate from the Manhattan School of music where she performed the role of Lady Macbeth in Ernest Bloch’s only opera Macbeth and was praised by Opera News for her “high voltage vocal thrills” and “merciless stage presence.”

 This season’s engagements include reprising the role of Countess Almaviva in Mozart's Le nozze di Figaro and her role debut as the title role in Salome in a brand new production at Opera San Jose.